Our Protocol

 Robert Pidgeon is Head of Legal Operations and is in charge of dealing with any safeguarding concerns.
 He will be responsible for, among other things, dealing with any allegations, overseeing the referral of cases of suspected abuse to the relevant investigating agencies, providing advice and support to members of chambers and maintaining records of any referral, complaint or concern.

+Once a concern has been discussed, appropriate action will be taken and authorities will be notified if necessary, in accordance with the Response Procedure set out below.
+Chambers treats these matters with the utmost confidentiality, in accordance with the confidentiality guidelines set out below.
 Good practice guidelines have been outlined in this policy and therefore all members of chambers issued with a copy of this policy or made aware of it, are considered to be aware of the manner in which they are to conduct themselves.
 Chambers is aware of the fact that it may be difficult to establish cases of abuse.
 We acknowledge that the use of the expertise of social services and other authorities may be needed and will involve the relevant authorities where necessary.

 The procedure for responding to safeguarding, child protections concerns, and allegations is in line with Government Guidance.
 If you, as an adult working in chambers and are informed about a concern, you should: